API

 rustup target add wasm32-wasi

 Step 2.
-Prepare directory structure and a config file
+Prepare directory structure and a configuration file

 1. Initialize the directory structure: